makerdao/documentation/source/includes/_cdp.md

 * **Params:** [currency unit](#units) (optional)
 * **Returns:** promise (resolves to the amount of outstanding debt)

-  `cdp.getDebtValue()` returns the amount of that has been borrowed against the collateral in the CDP.
+  `cdp.getDebtValue()` returns the amount of debt that has been borrowed against the collateral in the CDP.
 By default it returns the amount of Dai as a [currency unit](#units), but can return the equivalent in USD if the first argument is `Maker.USD`.

 ## **getGovernanceFee**